-In celebration of our ‘Heart of Art’ month, our Community Network Developer Jeni has put together her top ten ways to get creative and brighten up your community.
-If you’d like further information about any of these, please get in touch!
+Here are our top ten ways to get creative and brighten up your community.
+If you'd like any further advice on how to set any of these up, get in touch with our network!

 Yarn bombers covertly brighten up their neighbourhoods overnight, turning drab, grey areas into public galleries of textile arts.
 Learning to knit is easier and more relaxing than you might think!
 It can also be a great way to meet people, through ‘Knit and Natter’ groups.
 Save money by unravelling old woolly jumpers or asking for clothes donations.
 There is no ‘right or wrong’ as long as you keep safe, stay within the law and ‘do no harm’.